The Cost of Owning a Hamster and 4 Other Small Household Pets

 Annual cost: $20

-Unless you’re looking to go the exotic route, with ornate saltwater species and plants, the cheapest pet to own is probably a fish.
-The set-up will definitely be the most expensive part, with a basic 20-gallon tank costing close to $200, complete with lighting, filters, air pumps and gravel.
+Unless you’re looking to go the exotic route with ornate saltwater species and plants, the cheapest pet to own is probably a fish.
+The set-up will definitely be the most expensive part, with a basic 20-gallon aquarium kit costing close to $125.
 Some electricity will be used to run the light and filtration system, so expect a slight increase in your electric bill.
 Unlike with other pets, food will cost only about $20 each year.
 A freshwater fish could cost you anywhere from $1 to $25, depending on the species.